raghabendra-dash/StoreRating-App/README.md

 ### System Admin
 - Manage all users and stores
-- View total users, stores, and ratings
+- View total users, stores and ratings
 - Filter users and stores by key attributes
 - Logout